pytorch/torchtune/docs/source/tutorials/memory_optimizations.rst

 * The CPU optimizer step is often the bottleneck when optimizer CPU offload is used.
 To minimize the slowdown, it is recommended to (1) use full ``bf16`` training so that parameters, gradients, and optimizer states are in ``bf16``; and (2) give GPU more work per optimizer step to amortize the offloading time (e.g. larger batch size with activation checkpointing, gradient accumulation).
 * Gradient accumulation should always be set to 1 when ``offload_gradients=True``, as gradients are cleared on GPU every backward pass.
 * This optimizer works by keeping a copy of parameters and pre-allocating gradient memory on CPU.
 Therefore, expect your RAM usage to increase by 4x model size.
 * This optimizer is only supported for single-device recipes.
 To use CPU-offloading in distributed recipes, use ``fsdp_cpu_offload=True`` instead.
-See :class:`torch.distributed.fsdp.FullyShardedDataParallel` for more details
+See :class:`torch.distributed.fsdp.FullyShardedDataParallel` for more details and `FSDP1 vs FSDP2 <https://github.com/pytorch/torchtitan/blob/main/docs/fsdp.md>_` to see how they differ.

 .. _glossary_peft: